nanoframework/Home/docs/developing-apps/getting-started-guide.md

 # Getting Started Guide

 **nanoFramework** enables the writing of managed code applications for embedded devices.
-Doesn’t matter if you are a seasoned .NET developer or if you’ve just arrived here and want to give it a try.
+Doesn't matter if you are a seasoned .NET developer or if you've just arrived here and want to give it a try.

 This getting started guide will walk you through the setup of your development machine to get you coding a nice "Hello World" in no time!

-We presume you already have the hardware.
+You can find the video for this guide on our YouTube channel [here](https://youtu.be/iZdN2GmefXI).

 ## The hardware